JFSE Author Guidelines

-Label all electronic files or hard-copy figures with the assigned 8-digit manuscript ID number and figure numbers.
+Label all files with the assigned 8-digit manuscript ID number and, where necessary, table and figure numbers.

 After production of your manuscript begins, you will receive a PDF proof via e-mail. so you can make any final minor corrections.
 You are responsible for all statements appearing in the page proof.
 If you are not available to review the page proof, you should authorize someone else to carefully study the page proof for errors.